Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

-We show approximations for the mean of $ \mathcal{P} $, for the standard deviation of $ \mathcal{P} $, and for the relative $ L^1 $-approximation error associated to $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated to $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 1, 5, 10, 50, 100, 500, 1000 \} $ in Table~\ref{tab:ex_BM_American}.
-For each case the calculations of the results in Table~\ref{tab:ex_BM_American} are based on $10$ independent realisations of $ \mathcal{P} $, which have been obtained from an implementation in {\sc Python}.
-Furthermore, in the approximative calculations of the relative approximation error associated to $ \mathcal{P} $ the exact number~\eqref{eq:exact_BM_American} has been replaced, independently of the dimension $ d $, by the real number
+We report approximations of the mean of $ \mathcal{P} $, of the standard deviation of $ \mathcal{P} $, and of the relative $ L^1 $-approximation error associated with $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated with $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 1, 5, 10, 50, 100, 500, 1000 \} $ in Table~\ref{tab:ex_BM_American}.
+For each case, the calculations of the results in Table~\ref{tab:ex_BM_American} are based on $10$ independent realisations of $ \mathcal{P} $, which were obtained from an implementation in {\sc Python}.
+Furthermore, in the approximative calculations of the relative approximation error associated with $ \mathcal{P} $, the exact number~\eqref{eq:exact_BM_American} was replaced, independently of the dimension $ d $, by the real number

-(cf.\ Corollary~\ref{cor:id_BM}), which, in turn, has been replaced by the value $ 5.318 $ (cf.\ Longstaff \& Schwartz~\cite[Table~1 in Section~3]{LongstaffSchwartz2001}).
-This value has been calculated using the binomial tree method on M.~Smirnov's website~\cite{SmirnovWebsite} with $ 20 \, 000 $ nodes.
+(cf.\ Corollary~\ref{cor:id_BM}), which, in turn, was replaced by the value $ 5.318 $ (cf.\ Longstaff \& Schwartz~\cite[Table~1 in Section~3]{LongstaffSchwartz2001}).
+This value was calculated using the binomial tree method on Smirnov's website~\cite{SmirnovWebsite} with 20,000 nodes.
 Note that \eqref{eq:American_BM_American} corresponds to the price of an American put option on a single stock in the Black--Scholes model with initial stock price $ \chi $, interest rate $ r $, volatility $ \beta $, strike price $ K $, and maturity $ T $.
+Moreover, note that in this example we have that for all $ m \in \N $ the batch size is $ J_m = 8192 \, \mathbbm{1}_{ [ 1, 50 ] }(d) + 4096 \, \mathbbm{1}_{ ( 50, 100 ] }(d) + 2048 \, \mathbbm{1}_{ ( 100, \infty ) }(d) $.
+In particular, for all $ m \in \N $ the batch size $ J_m $ is decreasing as $ d $ increases.
+Such kind of fine-tuning is necessary to fit the examples into the memory available on the GPU here and below.